-That would date back to the early 1910's.
+That would date to the early 1910's.
 The document was obtained by an employee of ours who found it at an estate sale.
-He brought it into the office for everybody to marvel at and yes as true diploma lovers, we all found it fascinating!
-Although, that was a very old document, the oldest diploma we've ever replicated for a client dated back to the early 30's.
-The client was having it made for her grandmother who had just turned 90 years old!
+He brought it into the office for everybody to marvel at, and yes, as true diploma lovers, we all found it fascinating!
+Although, that was a very old document, the oldest diploma we've ever replicated for a client dated to the early 30s.
+The client was having it made for her grandmother, who had just turned 90 years old!

-Diploma History from 1900's to 1980's
+Diploma History from 1900s to 1980s

 Another lesser known fact about older degrees, was that many were printed on sheepskin instead of the typical diploma paper used by schools these days.
 The sheepskin itself was known to age, which is why many older diplomas that are collected show signs of wear and tear and yellowing as a byproduct of the sheepskin's aging process.

-Diploma History from 1980's to 2000's
+Diploma History from 1980s to 2000s

-Still what was a massive step up was printing techniques such as embossing.
+Still, what was a massive step up was printing techniques such as embossing.
 Now school seals on each diploma and some text was raised to the touch, two things that were uncommon twenty years prior.
 You can see ourfor an example of these.
 This was due in large part to mass production.
 Because schools could now print thousands of diplomas at once, they would raise many of the content on the document that wouldn't change from student to student including the school's name, the seal, basic wording, etc. Then personal details such as the degree and student name were printed later over top of the document.

 Diploma History -- Present

-Still, the possibilities of what can be achieved with a diploma has changed as our printing and production techniques have vastly improved.
+Still, the possibilities of what can be achieved with a diploma have changed as our printing and production techniques have vastly improved.
 In the end, what most schools are doing is allowing modern day techniques to easily produce the classic diploma designs their schools are known for.

-I hope what you've gathered form this lesson in diploma history is that not all graduate degree certificates are alike and when ordering a replacements online or investing in novelty diplomas to fool a friend with, it's important that the company creating your document has a true understanding of diplomas to ensure your document highlights the elements and characteristics that make it most unique.
+I hope what you've gathered from this lesson in diploma history is that not all graduate degree certificates are alike and when ordering a replacements online or investing in novelty diplomas to fool a friend with, it's important that the company creating your document has a true understanding of diplomas to ensure your document highlights the elements and characteristics that make it unique.